mcguffin/scad-writer/README.md

 ###Defining Fonts###
+A font is just a vector containing all glyphs.
 As a best practice you should only specify one font per file and name the variable after the file's name.

-A font is just a vector containing all glyphs.
-Take a look at the example:
+So, assuming your font's name is "foobar" you should create a file named `fonts/foobar.scad` and name the variale as well `foobar`.

+Okay ... less talking, more example:
 ```
-// File `myfont.scad`:
+// File `fonts/myfont.scad`:
 myfont = [
 	[ "A",
 		[